Mapping class groups of simply connected 4-manifolds with boundary: Bordism computations and the James spectral sequence

 The James spectral sequence is a first-quadrant spectral sequence which takes as input a connective generalised homology theory~$\mathbb{H}$, together with

 where the left diagram is a fibration of CW complexes.
 (For the smooth version, replace~$v$ with a stable vector bundle $B\to \BSO$.)
 It is furthermore required that the fibration be \emph{$\mathbb{H}$-orientable} in the sense that the monodromy-induced action of $\pi_1(K)$ on $\mathbb{H}(F)$ is trivial.
-For us, the connective homology theory $\mathbb{H}$ will always be given by stable homotopy groups $\mathbb{H}_*(-)=\pi^{\operatorname{st}}_*(-)$.
-As the homotopy groups of spectra are by definition stable homotopy groups, we will omit the ``$st$'' superscript whenever we take homotopy groups of spectra.
-Write $M(v)$ for the Thom spectrum of $v$.
+For us, the connective homology theory $\mathbb{H}$ will always be given by stable homotopy groups $\mathbb{H}_*(-)=\pi^{\operatorname{st}}_*(-)$; that is, we use the generalised homology theory corresponding to the sphere spectrum $\mathbb{S}$.
+As the homotopy groups of spectra are by definition stable homotopy groups, we will omit the ``$st$'' superscript whenever we take homotopy groups of any spectrum.
 We refer the reader to~\cite[Theorem]{MR1214960} for the construction of the James spectral sequence, but we record that it has the property

 and that the spectral sequence is natural with respect to maps of fibrations, that are commutative diagrams.